 For most students with mobility disabilities, bus passes provide enough flexibility for getting around campus.
 Sds will provide short-term or long- passes at no charge to the student.
 These passes allow students to take TCAT buses anywhere on campus, as well as throughout the Ithaca area, seven days a week.

 The CULift is an on-campus transportation service available to students with mobility disabilities, whether permanent or temporary.
 Student Disability Services works in conjunction with Red Runner Courier Service to offer the CULift service free of charge to students who need rides from their on or near campus housing to campus buildings and peripheral parking lots.
 CULift rides may supplement the use of the TCAT bus system.
+Please check with SDS to see if your off-campus housing is in the CULift service area.

 The CULift operates from 7:45 AM to 9:30 PM, Monday through Friday when classes are in session (7:45 AM to 4:30 PM in summer).
 Students using the CULift service must be familiar with and adhere to the guidelines of the program.
-Due to the large volume of use, all additions to a student's ride schedule must be made by 10 AM the day before the requested ride.
+Due to the large volume of use, all additions to a student's ride schedule must be made by 10 AM the business day before the requested ride.
 The CULift guidelines can be found at: http://sds.cornell.edu/Forms/CuLift_Guidelines.pdf

 Understanding that broken legs, sprained ankles and other similar injuries are unplanned, and students often need rides immediately, SDS will make every effort to provide same-day and/or next-day initial rides for new students registering with CULift.